Image courtesy of Cynthia Fusillo (detail) ©️ 2020

 Des parents engagés et invertis toute leur vie partis de peu et ayant aujourd’hui cette maison et ce beau jardin que j’entretiens, aujourd’hui âgés et malades ils dependent des autres, deux grandes filles qui suivent leur chemin d’études et toutes deux en questionnement et dessinent elles aussi…. tiens tiens.
 Et donc aujourd’hui ?
 Je me sens prête à m’investir dans des nouvelles histoires plus eco-responsable et solidaire, à me battre contre toute forme d’autoritarisme et d’injustice et d’atteinte aux liberté de chacun ! … de pouvoir choisir entre autre sa médecine, sa nourriture et son éducation !
 De cultiver plus que jamais la différence, l’écoute, les petites entreprises, la qualité plus que la quantité et… j’oubliai l’amour de la vie et mon jardin!
 Et vous ?
 Vous en êtes ou ?

-Marianne Bickett (California)
+Marianne Bickett (California, US)

 Living in the shadows of the Coronavirus, one of the first things we noticed was colorful chalk designs on the sidewalks of our neighborhood.
 How interesting that people needed to create art in response to the crisis and sheltering in place!
 Seeds are gestating during this dark moment in history.
 We hold our destiny in our everyday choices, and the seeds of change are scattered in anticipation of a healthier environment for all beings!
 Merci to Michèle for creating this opportunity to engage in Quarantine Discoveries!